Crash Story File: The “Alien” Artifact with Metric Dimensions

 I will refer to this metal object as “the artifact,” which is a neutral term that merely means it is an object that was manufactured by someone, not a product of natural processes.
 Both Vallee and Harris have referred to it as a “bracket.”

 Jacques Vallee believes that the artifact is of terrestrial origin.
-In an October 21, 2021 interview with ufological celebrity George Knapp, Jacques Vallee said, “It’s a bracket similar to many brackets can buy for a spout of a well.
+In an October 21, 2021 interview with ufological promoter George Knapp, Jacques Vallee said, “It’s a bracket similar to many brackets can buy for a spout of a well.
 In fact, I bought one...so it’s not very unusual.”
 Vallee also observed that the object had dimensions “in the metric system,” and speculated that it might have been manufactured in Mexico rather than the United States.

 Likewise, in Trinity: The Best-Kept Secret (Second Edition), pages 139-140, Vallee wrote: